jianqing77/Peak-Mobile-App/README.md

   - Edit Budget
   - Change Passcode
   - Security Settings
-    - This feature allows users to set or modify permissions in the App Info setting.
+    - This feature allows users to set or modify permissions in the App Info setting
   - Terms and Conditions
   - Reset Account
-    - This feature allows users to erase all existing transaction history, budget plan, and saving goal.
+    - This feature allows users to erase all existing transaction history, budget plan, and saving goal

 #### Sensor Feature